 Since you’re not currently using your disk, chkdsk should not ask you to restart your PC.
-If it tells you that the volume is in used and that it will schedule the chkdsk scan on your next restart, press Y key to proceed.
+If it tells you that the volume is in use and that it will schedule the chkdsk scan on your next restart, press the Y key to proceed.

-Similar to system file check, the scan may take some time.
+Similar to the system file check, the scan may take some time.
 Try not to interrupt the scan.
 When the scan is completed, restart your PC and verify if your problem is solved.
-Continue to the next repair command if the problem still exist.
+Continue to the next repair command if the problem still exists.

-Deployment Imaging and Servicing Management (DISM) is a Windows built-in tool to automatically update files and correct services problems for your Windows 10/11 image.
+Deployment Imaging and Servicing Management (DISM) is a Windows built-in tool to automatically update files and correct service problems for your Windows 10/11 image.
 In the cmd, enter the following command.

 Dism /Online /Cleanup-Image /RestoreHealth

 Running Bootrec to Repair Windows 10/11 Boot Problem

 Bootrec.exe is an incredibly useful tool to repair boot problems in Windows 10/11.
 When startup repair or any kind of troubleshoot can’t repair your Windows boot problem, you should try using bootrec repair tool.

 In the command prompt, enter the following commands followed by an Enter key after each line of command.